m6code/leaderboard/README.md

 In the implementation mobile design of the GADS 2020 Leaderboard.
 The mobile App will display Top 20 learners in the Learning Leaders’ category and Top 20 learners in the Skill IQ Leaders’ category.

 This project uses:

- a.
-Multi-Activity Project
+ + Multi-Activity Project
- b.
-View pager
+ + View pager
- c.
-Customizing Toolbar
+ + Customizing Toolbar
- d.
-RecyclerView, RecyclerViewAdapter and CardView.
+ + RecyclerView, RecyclerViewAdapter and CardView.
- e.
-Making Network Request
+ + Making Network Request
- f.
-Working with Google Form and more...
+ + Working with Google Form and more...

 ### Resources
  - The data  for the List is gotten by making a network request the following API endpoints.